magcialorder/INTERESTS/README.md

 - errmr so im still reading mxtx novels and stuff errm it's okey if u wanna spoil!! im legit clueless abt mdzs and tgcf so if u wanna spoil it fine!!! please dont; expect me to know the names of like characters in mdzs or tgcf pleasee im just starting >_<

-  - please be exterem patient when in coems to me reading other mxtx media like mdzs and tgcf i am fixated on svsss so errm i might nit read the others
+  - please be exterem patient when in coems to me reading other mxtx media like mdzs and tgcf i am fixated on svsss so errm i might nit read the others, also also i have school and it really drains me a lot so might not read until holidays start

 - offtab most of the time so please whisper to int!!! also im very awkward but if i warm up to u i can talk more!!!